Skip to content

 Determining your Network Path

-We have the powertools command show-samba-paths to show all paths of your home and research space.
-Run these commands in your SSH client after logging on to the HPCC:
+Use the powertools command show-samba-paths to show all paths of your home and research space.
+Run these commands in your SSH client after logging on to a development node on the HPCC:

 1